FreddyAAguilar/CS188-Projects-2023Winter/_posts/2023-01-29-team26-deepfake-gen.md

 # DeepFaceLab & Implementation

 # FaceSwap & Implementation
-The folowing [colab](https://colab.research.google.com/drive/1_j_0N9uCR47ms5paXTKgQVTq1M4GX-9M?usp=sharing) will be used as the setup but there is also a [locally based](https://github.com/deepfakes/faceswap/blob/master/INSTALL.md) installation method based on your hardware configuration. **NOTE: Colab does not support deepfake training unless you pay premium and keep the session active throughout the whole training prcoess.
-The local based repo provided by u/deepfake is better.**
+The folowing [colab](https://colab.research.google.com/drive/1_j_0N9uCR47ms5paXTKgQVTq1M4GX-9M?usp=sharing) will be used as the setup but there is also a [locally based](https://github.com/deepfakes/faceswap/blob/master/INSTALL.md) installation method based on your hardware configuration.

+**NOTE: Colab does not support deepfake training unless you pay premium and keep the session active throughout the whole training prcoess.
+The local based repo provided by u/deepfake is better or run the repo off a virtual machine with a GPU.**

 The process can be divided into three parts:

 1. Extract

-    This step will take photos from an `src` folder and extract faces into an `extract` folder.
+    This step will take photos from a `src` folder and extract faces into an `extract` folder.
 In the extract folder, there will be all the faces recognized and used for training.
-Be sure to delete or remove an incorrectly identified faced.
+Be sure to delete or remove any incorrectly identified faced.
 It is best to have a seperate folder for each person extracted.

 2. Train

-    This step will take photos from two folders containing pictures of both faces and train a model that will be saved inside the `models` folder.
-This step will be a long process and be sure
+    This step will take photos from the `extract` folders containing pictures of both faces and train a model that will be saved inside the `models` folder.
+This step will be a long process and be sure to have an appropiate GPU.
+I used up all the credit of my GCloud VM and struggled with my local RTX 3070 due to low VRAM.

 3. Convert

-    This step will take photos from original folder and apply new faces into `modified` folder.
+    This step will take photos or vidoes from any set in the `extract` folder and apply new faces into `converted` folder based on what model from the `models` folder was used.